 Remember, you and your attorney don’t have to go to trial.
-If an insurance company understands the evidence against the defendant, they will avoid trial at all costs.
+If an insurance company understands the evidence against the defendant, it will avoid trial at all costs.
 Not only are trials expensive for insurance companies, but they can also cost them their image.
-Insurers will most likely settle bad publicity is always unwelcome at insurance headquarters.
+Insurers will most likely settle bad publicity that is always unwelcome at insurance headquarters.

 Whether you’re driving a motor car when you have an accident or a motorcycle, the statute of limitations in California dictates that the victim has two years following the accident to file a lawsuit.
 Failure to take legal action against the negligent party within the stipulated time can result in zero recoveries, except under special circumstances.

 Many accident victims believe two years is more than enough time to file a lawsuit against the negligent party.
 We advise you not to wait.
 After an accident, your priority should be receiving medical care before approaching a Los Angeles motorcycle accident lawyer.

 Collecting evidence and information while it is still fresh will strengthen your case.
 Secondly, you don’t want to approach an attorney at the last minute since they require time to plan your case, collect evidence, and negotiate with the insurer on your behalf.

 The steps you take after an accident will determine the outcome of your motorcycle accident claim.
 It is important to remember that the defendant or the negligent party’s insurer will try their best to reduce your claim or reject it.
 You must take certain steps to protect your rights, and partnering up with an attorney at the earliest will work in your favor.